Chaotic-Frying-Pan/autoshare2/README.md

 - The other thing this can do is share any other files.
 Simply add a file to `~/autoshare/{lowercase first letter of name}_storage` and do `sh ~/are` and it will get shared to your friends
 # Autoshare Replacements
 This is how to replace your Merlin folder with someone else's Merlin folder (not erasing any progress in previous missons):
-- This adds a backup of your own Merlin folder to the general storage folder in autoshare with under your username
+- This adds a backup of your own Merlin folder to the all_storage folder in autoshare with under your username
-- Simply do `bash ~/autoshare/replacements/{lowercase first letter of person who is helping you}`
+- Simply do `bash ~/autoshare/x_replacements/{lowercase first letter of person who is helping you}`
 - There will be one or two errors if you have already done replacements before (or if I forgot to delete some testing, sorry), but there's no need to worry or do anything.
 # Autoshare Troubleshooting
 Troubleshooting will likely have to be done on some computers using this project.
 This is how you would do it (most likely):